archisoftconsulting/mtx-project/README.md

 ## Transpile, Packaging and Minify
-Run `npm run builnpm` to execute ngc, rollup and uglify
+Run `npm run buildnpm` to execute ngc, rollup and uglify

 ## Login to NPM
 Run `npm login` to login to NPM